mmtan/mathcrypto/syllabus_spring_2023.md

 ## Textbook
-- Cryptography: An Introduction (3rd Edition) by Nigel Smart.
+- An Introduction to Mathematical Cryptography by Jeffrey Hoffstein, Jill Pipher, Joseph H. Silverman

 ## Suggested Reference Books
+- Cryptography: An Introduction (3rd Edition) by Nigel Smart
 - Introduction to Modern Cryptography by Jonathan Katz and Yehuda Lindell
 - An Introduction to Mathematical Cryptography  by Jeffrey Hoffstein, Jill Pipher, Joseph H. Silverman